 - Every applicant must be licensed to practice physical therapy in Illinois or provide evidence that licensure will occur prior to starting the residency.
-No residency candidate will be permitted to start the residency without licensure in effect on the starting date. - Every applicant must have completed at least 12 weeks of neurologic physical therapy practice (which may include time spent in student neurologic internships) at the time of application, or show evidence that such experience will have been completed prior to the first day of the residency. - Admission to the residency requires successful completion of all the application procedures outlined below in the section "Residency Application Process". - Every resident participating in the on-campus residency must meet all requirements for employment by SRAlab and be fully approved to start orientation as an SRAlab employee prior to the first day of residency. - Note: Residency slots are limited.
+No residency candidate will be permitted to start the residency without licensure in effect on the starting date. - Every applicant must have completed at least 12 weeks of neurologic physical therapy practice (which may include time spent in student neurologic internships) at the time of application, or show evidence that such experience will have been completed prior to the first day of the residency. - Admission to the residency requires successful completion of all the application procedures outlined below in the section "Residency Application Process". - Every resident participating in the on-campus residency must meet all requirements for employment by SRAlab and be fully approved to start orientation as an SRAlab employee prior to the first day of residency. - We strongly encourage admitted candidates to begin employment at SRAlab prior to the residency start date to initiate orientation.
+This is contigent on the staffing needs of SRAlab. - Note: Residency slots are limited.
 Therefore, admission to the residency is a competitive process.
 The Residency Admissions Committee is committed to admitting qualified candidates who are deemed best prepared to contribute to accomplishing the Residency's mission and goals.